sambellsoup/CBIR/README.md

 I tried a simple neural network through Keras.
 It required me to designate how many classes/brands were in the training data.
 I split the file names and found there were about 350 unique brands of liquor.
 Still, I received errors about the input shape and the array shape not matching.
 This is somehting I would like to solve.

 KAZE was very slow to extract the features from the images.
 There should be a better implementation of this for a larger dataset.
+The feature extraction involves calculating the image gradient for each training image.
+Calculating the cosine distance between each image can be optimized.

 I attempted to setup a convolutional denoising autoencoder, but it is very time-consuming and difficult to debug.